iotaledger/integration-services/api/usage-audit-trail-GW.md

 * Channel Info Service: to register channel metadata to allow indexing and searching;
 * Subscription Service:  to manage subscription and authorization to channels.

 > The API currently allows only one subscriber to a channel which is able to read and write from/to the channel.
-Also the author is always able to read and write from/to a channel.
+Also the channel author is always able to read and write from/to a channel.
 >
 ![ecommerce-audit-trail-bridge](./src/assets/diagrams/ecommerce-audit-trail-bridge.jpeg)